rreusser/spacetime.js/README.md

-**Update: I didn't feel good about this library because it didn't have a good foundation. [scijs](https://github.com/scijs/) has a good foundation.
+**Update: I didn't feel good about this library because it didn't have a good foundation.
+My initial inclination was to roll a bunch of stuff up into one library.
+After doing my homework, it's clear that a modular approach is wayyyyy better. [scijs](http://scijs.net/packages/) has a good foundation.
 I'll almost certainly be putting all further effort there!**

 # spacetime.js